2015 Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act Annual Report

 The University Police Department prepares and submits a monthly Uniform Crime Report to the California Department of Justice.
 The department also enters stolen vehicles and property with serial numbers into the National Crime Information Center, allowing for recovery throughout the United States.

+Two investigators are assigned full-time to follow up on crime and incident reports.
+They are responsible for follow-up investigations, apprehending suspects, recovering property, preparing cases for filing, and making crime prevention recommendations.
+Cases are filed with the Office of the Los Angeles County District Attorney.
+Information may also be given to the Office of Student Affairs for internal judicial process involving students.
 As part of the Student Affairs philosophy, Student Housing along with the University Police, hold crime prevention classes every semester on a variety of topics including personal safety, sexual assault prevention, DUI awareness, and crime prevention issues.
 These classes are offered in partnership with the Student Housing Safety Committee.
 Workshops, group presentations and written materials are provided to on-campus housing residents each semester, focusing on community responsibilities and needs within the student living environment.
 Information on safety and security is provided to students and employees through email, seminars, bulletins, crime alerts, posters, brochures and the university student newspaper.

-Safety And Security In Student Housing
+Safety and Security in Student Housing

-We offer a crime prevention program in housing every semester which includes new student orientations, neighborhood watch programs, residential community-wide presentations and educational programs.
+The University Police offers a crime prevention program in housing every semester which includes new student orientations, neighborhood watch programs, residential community-wide presentations and educational programs.